© 2023 CyberNews - Latest tech news,

 • Encryption.
 Password managers should protect your data and login credentials, so it’s important that they’re encrypted with some of the most secure ciphers, such as AES-256 or XChaCha20.

 • Multi-factor authentication.
-If a cybercriminal would figure out your complex password, he’d be in your account as simple as that.
-That is, unless you’d have 2FA enabled, which adds a layer of protection if your master password becomes exposed.
+If a cybercriminal could figure out your master password, they could easily breach all of your accounts.
+Having 2FA enabled adds a layer of protection if your master password becomes exposed.
+Thus, we looked for password managers with plenty of MFA options.

 • Compatibility.
 It’s important that whichever device you use, you can use the password manager on it.
-That’s why we looked for providers that ensure great operating system and browser compatibility.
+That’s why we looked for providers that ensure compatibility with various operating systems and browsers.

 • Pricing.
-Although we are speaking of free providers here, upgrading to a premium plan is possible once you get to feel how these services ease your life.
+Although we are speaking of free providers here, upgrading to a premium plan is possible if you suddenly require more features.
 That’s why we have reviewed each password manager’s prices to ensure it offers a fair price-to-quality ratio after you switch from a free plan.

 Best free password managers compared